BVNK-Interviews/frontend-hpp-test/README.md

     }
     ```
   - On success `200` show the "Amount due", "Quoted price expires in", and "Confirm" button.
-  - When the customer clicks "Confirm"
+  - When the customer clicks "Confirm":

     `PUT` `https://api.sandbox.bvnk.com/api/v1/pay/<UUID>/accept/summary`
     ```